abdeladim-s/reBotv2/README.md

 cd reBotv2
 pip install -r requirements.txt
 ```
-"scrot" must be installed to use screenshot functions in Linux.
-Run:
+In case you are using Linux, "scrot" must be installed:
 ```shell script
 sudo apt-get install scrot
 ```